 If testing detects possible M. bovis in your cattle, the cattle will be placed under a Notice of Direction while further testing is done.

-You will be assigned an ICP Manager to work with you through this process.
+You will be assigned a Farm Systems Manager to work with you through this process.

 Results can take several weeks under some circumstances.

 Our Active Surveillance Liaison team will contact you with the results of each round of testing and discuss any future action needed.

 You will also receive written confirmation of your test results.